 Please join Nancy for an overview of Second Harvest Food Bank of Central Florida’s culinary training program and the social enterprises designed to lend financial support to the program.

-Closing Remarks – Caitlyn Peacock, Executive Director of Tampa Bay Network to End Hunger
+Introduction of Keynote – Jackie Pace Swigler, Tampa Bay Network to End Hunger